george-probably/probably.blog/Weblog/Posts/2022/New Year, Same Tired.md

 A few months ago, I started hitting the gym and eating better.
 I’ve dropped a shirt size and a jean size.
 I’m the best I have been physically in years, and keep improving.
 But I also know that whilst having the outward appearance of making progress, mentally, I’m worse than I have been in years.

 I often say that loving someone isn't about wanting them to be with you because that's selfish.
-It's accepting that they'll be happier with someone else or doing something else.
+It's wanting them to be as happy as possibl, and accepting that there's always a chance they'll be happier with someone else or doing something else.
 But I still want to be selfish sometimes.
 I want to be able to say “fuck it” and have a tantrum, doing whatever is the right thing for me.

 I know I should be happy with the friends I have around me, and I truly am grateful that they’re in my life.
 I do my best to be a good person because of them, but that doesn’t stop me from feeling entirely unworthy of them.
 Feeling like one day, they’ll all turn around and realise I don’t belong.